Gemmula flata

 Gemmula flata is a species of sea snail, a marine gastropod mollusc in the family Turridae, the turrids.

 Description

 The length of the shell attains 31.5 mm.

 Distribution

-This species occurs in the South China Sea.
+This species occurs in the Indo-Pacific areas including; Japan, Philippines, the Nansha Islands, the East China Sea, and the South China Sea.
+Flata is found in deep, tropical waters.
+Records indicate it inhabits depths with muddy sand substrates.